danawoodman/log/typescript-reference.md

 ## Troubleshooting

-### Resolving `An index signature parameter type cannot be a union type.
-Consider using a mapped object type instead` exception
+### `An index signature parameter type cannot be a union type.
+Consider using a mapped object type instead`

 If you try to create an index signature for an object by defining the type of the `key` of the object and you try to use an `interface`, you may get the above error.